saghul/uvwsgi/README.rst

     run(app, ('0.0.0.0', 8088))

-The ``uvwsgi-run`` command line application can also be used to serve WSGI applications directly.
+The ``uvwsgi`` command line application can also be used to serve WSGI applications directly.
 Assuming the code above this lines is stored in a file called `tst.py`, it can be served as follows::

-    uvwsgi-run --app tst:app --port 8888
+    uvwsgi --app tst:app --port 8888

+NOTE: You need to install the package first in order to have the ``uvwsgi`` command available.